Hunting-Fox-Technologies/HabitApp/README.md

 The Project Coding Guideline is as follow :

 1.- Name each .swift File according to the Mockup Name, for example the Settings Mockup Page should be called "Settings.swift"

 2.-When pushing the code, make sure to push only the .swift File

+3.-Each Developer will upload their code to their own branch, so we can all have a sense of our progress

 --------------------------------------
 Work Stages :